alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-ruling-on-visiting-graves-supplicate-the dead.md

 ---
-layout: post
-publisher: "alsalafiyyah@icloud.com"
-title: "Ruling on visiting the graves to supplicate to the dead or ask for their help or intercession"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3207, Question 3"
-category: [fatwas,tawassul,bidah]
-hijri: Dhul-Hijjah 7, 1441
 date: 2020/07/28
 group1: true
-note: true
-locale: en
+hijri: Dhul-Hijjah 7, 1441
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3207, Question 3
-summary: "People should not visit graves to supplicate to the dead or ask for their help or intercession, as this is Shirk.
-It is also not permissible to travel far to visit graves or to travel to do so, even if it is not far."
+summary: People should not visit graves to supplicate to the dead or ask for their help or intercession, as this is Shirk.
+It is also not permissible to travel far to visit graves or to travel to do so, even if it is not far.
+title: Ruling on visiting the graves to supplicate to the dead or ask for their help or intercession
 ---

 ### Question: